DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/event-tracker.md

 # EventTracker Plugin Reference

-The `EventTracker` plugin is used to handle series click.
+The `EventTracker` plugin allows you to handle a click on the point or series.

 ## Import